ACEP is seeking candidates to fill the position of ACEP Now Medical Editor in Chief. Apply today—the deadline for applications is March 30.

 - You will identify and solicit experts to write feature articles for ACEP Now, corresponding to 35%-45% of the content in each issue.

 - As needed, you will identify new columnists for ACEP Now and provide guidance to current columnists, corresponding to 35%-45% of the content in each issue.

 - If desired, you can write or recruit a one-page editorial column (approximately 1,000 words) on a topic of your choice to appear in every print issue of ACEP Now.
 Deadlines and specific details to be agreed upon with ACEP staff and the Wiley Editor.

-- You will review all content for both the print issue and website for clinical accuracy and relevance to ACEP members prior to publication.
-You will submit your comments to ACEP staff and the Wiley Professional Editor via e-mail.
+- You, or a designee, will review all content for both the print issue and website for clinical accuracy and relevance to ACEP members prior to publication.
+You will submit your comments to ACEP staff and the Wiley Editor via e-mail.

 - Monthly, you will participate in an hour-long Art Call with Wiley and ACEP staff to finalize the editorial lineup for the issue and discuss images for the issue.

 - Each issue, you will review a PDF of the designed issue to ensure all images and supporting design elements are appropriate.